 After a few months, Libby got a better job at a small magazine publishing firm, Clissold Publishing, as the VP's secretary (a fact that impressed Mike when they met).
 This was the "career" Libby had when she met Mike, married him and raised a family.
 It wasn't until 1980 and had moved to Phoenix that she started to once again exploit her artistic talents.

 In 1978 Libby and Mike joined a large new tennis club (Top Seed Tennis Club) in north Phoenix, where they met many couples their age.
 Libby became good friends with Joan Green, a local dentist's wife.
 They played "Inter-club tennis" as a team, and one day Joan proposed her thought that she wanted to take an "Interior Design" class at a local community college.
 Joan wanted Libby to join her in this endeavor, although she only wanted to learn things that could help her do work on her own house.
-Libby was intrigued by the idea, but didn't have specific thoughts for using the knowledge.
+Libby was intrigued by the idea, but didn't have specific plans to use the knowledge.
 However, she found the class very interesting, and she decided to follow up with more advanced classes.

 Although Mike had 2 part time jobs in Cedar Rapids (technical work for Coe's theater and a job at a nearby Gulf Oil gas station), money was increasingly tight.
 Biggest expense was belonging to a fraternity (Lambda Chi Alpha), which had dues and other obligations he hadn't budgeted for.
 In the Spring of 1959, the fraternity had its annual "formal", requiring a tux rental, flowers, etc. Not participating wasn't an option, because the frat would have imposed a $300 fine...which was even more than attending.
 Mike's relation to a local girl in a sorority was another financial burden.